 Access the Series: Enrolling now in The Estate Registry. →

-The modern "bowl" is an architectural approach to layering flavor and nutrition.
-By deconstructing the classic, wine-laced Chicken Marsala and pairing it with curried eggplant, charred carrots, and earthy kale, you create a sophisticated meal that is both healthy and undeniably elegant.
+The modern harvest bowl is an architectural approach to layering flavor and textural contrast.
+By deconstructing the classic, wine-laced Chicken Marsala and pairing it with spice-forward Japanese eggplant and roasted, charred carrots, we create a sophisticated assembly of seasonal variety that feels both intentional and refined.

 The secret to an elevated harvest bowl is the contrast.
-You want the snap of the vegetable, the creaminess of the sauce, and the toothsome bite of a great grain—or in this case, orzo.
-While the chicken thighs simmer in a savory reduction of Marsala wine and Dijon mustard, the stovetop and oven are busy transforming simple produce into bold toppings.
+You want the snap of the vegetable, the creaminess of the sauce, and the toothsome bite of a great grain—in this case, orzo.
+While the chicken thighs simmer in a savory reduction of Marsala wine and Dijon mustard, the stovetop and oven are busy transforming simple produce into bold architectural elements.

 The Japanese eggplant is seasoned with warm curry powder and sautéed until golden, while whole carrots are roasted until they achieve a beautiful, caramelized char.
 These charred notes add a smoky dimension that balances the sweetness of the wine sauce.
-It’s a dish that invites you to use your imagination and your palate to create a masterpiece that is uniquely your own.
+It is a dish that invites you to use your palate to create a masterpiece that is uniquely your own.

-Whole carrots roasted to a dark, caramelized char on a baking sheet
+Whole carrots roasted to a deep, caramelized char on a baking sheet

 Chicken Marsala Harvest Bowl